raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Challenge** 2 (450 XP)

 **_Charge_**.
-If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
+If the boar moves at least 6m straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

 **_Relentless (Recharges after a Short or Long Rest)_**.
 If the boar takes 10 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.

 **Actions**

-**_Tusk_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage.
+**_Tusk_**. _Melee Weapon Attack:_ +5 to hit, reach 1.5m, one target. _Hit:_ 10 (2d6 + 3) slashing damage.

 #### Giant Centipede